-The research methods are the ones that are used to design the methods used for the studies.
-Over the year, researchers and scholars in the field of media and communication have devised several research methods such as content analysis, experimental designs, cross-sectional surveys, etc. The study design which is used in the research article, The New Personal Influence: How Our Facebook Friends Influence the News We Read, is a cross-sectional survey study design.
-Even though the design process of the study is complicated because the participants were given different surveys such as a news feed with comments, a news feed with no comments, and a comparison of treated articles and not treated articles and this process is making the research design complicated.
-But in my opinion, it is a cross-sectional survey because participants were given different options asking for their preferences and the instruments are treated as cases and controls.
-A cross-sectional study collects data and makes inferences at one point in time about the targeted population (Hall and Lavrakas, 2008).
+The design process of the study was complicated because the participants were given different surveys, such as a news feed with comments, a news feed with no comments, and a comparison of treated articles and not treated articles.
+This process made the research design complicated.
+However, in my opinion, it is a cross-sectional survey because participants were given different options to ask for their preferences, and the instruments were treated as cases and controls.
+A cross-sectional study collects data and makes inferences about the targeted population at one point in time (Hall and Lavrakas, 2008).
 Cross-sectional studies tend to provide a snapshot of the issue in concern.
-The study is relatively inexpensive and required less time to conduct (Levin, 2006).
+The study is relatively inexpensive and requires less time to conduct (Levin, 2006).
 This research method has the ability to study and observe multiple outcomes and exposures at the same time.
 Survey research is a quantitative methodology that involves a standardized questionnaire with mainly close-ended questions.
 The cross-sectional study design can cover three levels before, after, and over the period of time for any subject or interest understudy.
-The main research tool in the study is primarily a structured questionnaire which is properly developed based on the variables in the study.
+The main research tool in the study is a structured questionnaire that is properly developed based on the variables in the study.
 An analytical cross-sectional survey can inform the researcher about the relationship between the different forms of media and content consumption (Lule, 2013).

-Strengths and Weakness:
+Strengths And Weakness:

 References